-Steam Remote Play Together is a new feature that will allow you to play local co-op games online with friends when it launches in beta on October 21, according to an email sent out to developers today.
+Steam Remote Play Together is a new feature that will allow you to play local co-op games online with friends now that it has launched in beta on October 21.

 Using the new Remote Play Together feature, Steam users will be able to launch a game with support for local multiplayer, co-op or split-screen gameplay and then invite a friend to join them via the Steam Overlay.
 This means only one player needs the game to invite the other.
 The invite will look like this: